riinr/procurl/README.md

   1. [x] RingBuffer
   2. [x] Inter Process Communication (IPC) with MMAP
   3. [ ] Serialization (or no serialization)
-  4. [ ] Messages (IPC API)
+  4. [ ] Inter Process Procedure Call (IPPC), IPC API
   4. [ ] libProcCurl API

-## Benchmarks:
+## Benchmarks

+Note: benchmarking is hard.

 ### MemCopy

-Tries to measure the most efficient size to copy, check [./memcpybench/memcopybench.sh](for more info) for mor info and results.
+Tries to measure the most efficient size to copy, check [for more info](./memcpybench/memcopybench.sh) for mor info and results.

+But ~8KB was the most efficient copy size,

+If defining architecture as Intel, could be ~12KB but would make binary less portable.

+I don't have any AMD to test.

 ### Ring Buffer

-Tries to measure two or more threads sending nanoseconds to each other.
+Tries to measure two or more threads sending nanoseconds to each other, with Ring Buffer that have 10 slots (max entries before retry).

 - i5-1240P/LPDDR5 5200MHz
 - Linux T1 6.1.69 NixOS SMP PREEMPT DYNAMIC Dec 20 16:00:29 UTC 2023 x86-64